Starring: Roman Griffin Davis, Taika Waititi, Scarlett Johansson, Sam Rockwell, Rebel Wilson, Thomasin McKenzie

 writer-director-actor Taika Waititi — fresh from his Thor: Ragnarok

 success — has never-ending, childish fun in the morbid setting of Nazi Germany.
-Like Python, Waititi takes a serious topic and makes it silly, while still acknowledging the tragedy of the time without upsetting the
+Like Python, Waititi takes a serious topic and makes it silly, while still acknowledging the tragedy of the time and never upsetting its difficult balance.

-Not only is Jojo Rabbit a comedy with Nazis, but its tiny, tween hero Jojo trains in the Hitler Youth He hope to one day, fight on the front lines.
+Not only is Jojo Rabbit a comedy with Nazis, but its tiny, tween hero Jojo trains in the Hitler Youth — hoping to, one day, fight on the front lines.
 Oh, and he has an imaginary friend in the form of the Führer, cartoonishly played by Waititi himself.

 Jojo Rabbit: a comedy a ten-year-old Hitler Youth and his imaginary friend, the Führer

-his Adolf illusion have great chemistry together.
+his Adolf illusion have great chemistry together (a strange sentence to read back).
 Imaginary Adolf’s gags can get

 a bit samey — reverting to the same puerile mannerisms, satirising the dictator’s